OntimeLengo/ontime-connect/readme.md

 <h1>Ontime Connect</h1>

-What is an Ontime Component?
+What is an Ontime Connect?
 There are the Decorator and Store, who are able to help you not to use complex functionality as Redux or MobX.
 Sometimes there is a need for small and simple functionality that covers the same functionality form Redux or MobX.

 The store is used to help you manage application state container.